Coco Martin: Early life

-Rodel Pacheco Nacianceno was born in Santa Cruz, Manila, to Maria Teresa (née Pacheco) and Ramon Nacianceno.
+Rodel Pacheco Nacianceno was born on November 1, 1981 in Santa Cruz, Manila, to Maria Teresa (née Pacheco) and Ramon Nacianceno.
 He was young when his parents separated causing his grandmother, Matilde, to care for him.
-He was raised in Novaliches, Quezon City, and would later admit that he spent most of his time on the streets to make ends meet.
-During these years, he would often go to the Quiapo Church in Manila with his grandmother to seek guidance from the Black Nazarene.
-Despite poor living conditions, he was able to attend elementary and high school at Capitol Institute in Novaliches.
+He was raised in Novaliches, Quezon City, and later said he spent most of his time on the streets to make ends meet.
+During these years, he often went to the Quiapo Church in Manila with his grandmother to seek guidance from the Black Nazarene.

+Despite poor living conditions, he attended elementary and high school at Capitol Institute in Novaliches.
 Martin earned a degree in hotel and restaurant management from the National College of Business and Arts in Fairview, Quezon City.
-To sustain his studies, Martin worked distributing flyers, as a barista, a merchandiser, a waiter, and a driver.
+To sustain his studies, Martin worked as a flier distributor, barista, merchandiser, waiter and driver.

 After finishing college, he flew to Alberta, Canada, where he worked as a janitor at a bingo parlor.
-A widowed Filipino-Canadian woman promised to help him secure employment legally if he would work as her housekeeper, but the arrangement was unsuccessful.
-Martin eventually returned to janitorial work, and after nine months, returned home to the Philippines.
+A widowed Filipino-Canadian woman promised to help him secure legal employment if he worked as her housekeeper, but the arrangement was unsuccessful.
+Martin eventually went back to janitorial work, and after nine months, returned to the Philippines.